Technical Documentation : Connectors : Adding an Azure Data Lake Connection

 User Permissions

-In order to collect metadata, the running user's permissions must allow them to access and read reports that need cataloging.
+To collect metadata, the running user's permissions must allow them to access and read reports that need cataloging.

 Rich Filters

-• container: the name of the container
+• container: The name of the container.

-• path: the path of the file in the container.
+• path: The path of the file in the container.

 Paths don't start with slashes for all file systems for consistency reasons between connectors.
 (The choice was made based on S3 choice where the slash has no specific meaning and is only a convention).